thomasgantz/synthience.org/README.md

 Public-facing explanatory content

-Links to canonical records and archives
+Links to canonical records and external archives

-It intentionally excludes unpublished drafts, internal working materials, and non-released research artifacts.
+It intentionally excludes:

+Unpublished drafts

+Internal working materials

+Non-released research artifacts

 Use of GitHub

-This repository is not intended as an open-source collaboration project.
+This repository is not an open-source collaboration project.

 GitHub is used here as:

 A transparent, version-controlled source for the public website

-A stable reference point for published navigation and explanatory materials
+A stable reference point for navigation and explanatory materials

-A provenance mirror supporting traceability and inspection of changes over time
+A provenance mirror enabling inspection of changes over time

+It is not intended for:

+Forking

+Pull requests

+Community modification

-The repository is not designed for forking, pull requests, or derivative modification.
-Authoritative research documents are published and cited through Zenodo and preserved via Internet Archive.
+Authoritative research documents are published via Zenodo and preserved via Internet Archive.

 Provenance and Integrity

-All public releases referenced by the site are versioned, dated, and linked to cryptographically verifiable records where applicable.
+All public releases referenced by the site are:

+Versioned

+Dated

+Linked to cryptographically verifiable records where applicable

-The website should be treated as a navigation and index layer, not as a substitute for authoritative archives.
+The website should be treated strictly as a navigation and index layer, not as a substitute for authoritative archives.

 © 2025 Thomas W. Gantz
 Synthience Institute